 *This post may contain affiliate links which means I earn a small commission if you purchase something by clicking my link, at no cost to you.
 Thank you!

-The Texas State Railroad has always been near and dear to me since I was a child and took trips with my grandparents on the train from Palestine to Rusk.
-My grandparents live in Palestine where the train station is located and my Dad, both Grandfathers and Uncle all worked for the railroad.
+The Texas State Railroad has always been near and dear to me.
+As a child I took trips with my grandparents on the train from Palestine to Rusk.
+My grandparents live in Palestine, TX where the train station is located.
+My Dad, both Grandfathers and Uncle all worked for the railroad.